 More information on image generation is available in the API Reference.

-If you have configured fine-grained access for Azure OpenAI and need to use JSON web token (JWT) in the Authorization header instead of the regular API Key, you can use the forwardHeaders parameter to do this.
+If you have configured fine-grained access for Azure OpenAI and need to use JSON web token (JWT)

 For further questions on custom Azure deployments or fine-grained access tokens, reach out to us on support@portkey.ai